BSData/warmahordes/README.md

 BSData organisation created this project.
 It's GitHub repository of datafiles.
 Maintained by community, in no way endorsed by BattleScribe.
 If you want to develop - cool!
 We need you!
 Take a look at [Getting Started wiki][]

-We currently are working on adding the all the factions, but it will take some time.
+We currently are working on adding all the factions, but it will take some time.
 It will go a lot faster with some more help.
 So please consider helping out.
 So maybe we can have an actual working set soon.

 __Okay, nice project.
 Is it actually working?__ _I just want those files..._